COVID-19 & Risk Management

-What are you doing about the Coronavirus risk?
+What are you doing to manage Coronavirus risk to patients?

 Adapting services and practices to reduce the risk of infection presented by COVID-19 is a concern for all health service providers, including denturists.
 In addition, many of our patients are at risk of complications from COVID-19.